8 Medallion Bundle (All The Daily Stoic Coins)

 This bundle includes all 8 of our Stoic totems.
-One for each day of the week.
-Each designed to keep a different tenant close in mind.
+Each designed to keep a different tenet of Stoicism close in mind.

 Each coin is handcrafted in the United States by a custom mint operating in Minnesota since 1882.
 The same mint where the iconic AA anniversary medallions were created in 1973 by Bill Westman, an employee.
 Westman wanted to create something to leave with people he interacted with in recovery groups and to mark their achievements in sobriety.
 To remind them of the messages of AA and help keep them on their road to recovery.
 Westman’s advice was “carry this in your pocket or purse and when temptation is great, reach into your pocket and feel the medallion and remember your struggle to get this far.”